10XGenomics/loupeR/README.md

   <a href="#troubleshooting">Troubleshooting</a>
 </p>

+`loupeR` creates a 10x Genomics Loupe file from a Seurat object.
+10x Genomics Loupe Browser can visualize single-cell and spatial data from 10x Genomics.  *Only single-cell gene expression datasets are supported*.

 ## How to Use

 Converting a Seurat object to a Loupe file is as simple as the following: